norcams/docs-enduser/docs/api.rst

 Before using the command line tools, they need to be installed.
-A relatively recent version of the command line tools are available natively on som Linux distributions.
+A relatively recent version of the command line tools are available natively on some Linux distributions.

 **Fedora Linux**
   Installing on Fedora is simple, using the native package manager: